Rafsun07/Binary-Search/README.md

 naive search: scan entire list and ask if its equal to the target if yes, return the index if no, then return -1

+binary search uses divide and conquer! we will leverage the fact that our list is SORTED